General

 Application fee

 The application fee is $90.
 The fee is nonrefundable.
-Please read the 2023-2024 Graduate Admissions Application Fee Policies regarding Application Fee Policy, Waivers, Refunds, and Levels.
+Please read the 2024-2025 Graduate Admission Application Fee Policies regarding Application Fee Policy, Waivers, Refunds, and Levels. -

 There is a fee waiver request within our application.
 All application fee waivers must be requested after submission.
 Applicants should not pay the application fee while waiting for their waiver request to be reviewed, since their application fee will not be refunded if they pay before the waiver is processed.